Pre-Owned Cars Are In Demand — And Trade-In Cash Offers Are At 'Highest Ever'

 Thomas said cash offers for trade-ins are at their “highest ever” and it’s not a marketing ploy, he notes, used cars are in demand.
 Especially with online car buying picking up during the pandemic, dealerships need to have options for customers on the lot.

-It’s why, he said, they’ll take anything.READ MORE: Sacramento City Unified Food Distribution Serves Families In Need
+It’s why, he said, they’ll take anything.READ MORE: 4-Year-Old Sole Survivor In Sierra Wrong-Way Crash That Killed North Highlands Family

 “We’re partners with Kelley Blue Book.
 We use their instant cash offer process.
 We’re a preferred buyer for them.
 And once you plug your condition, then make model miles, it calculates the number for us,” said Thomas.